snigdha920/YouTube-API/README.md

 # YouTube-API
 API built using Flask and database used is SQLAlchemy

-API that can be used to add, delete and update videos and their details.
+API that can be used to view, add, delete and update videos and their details.

 How to use :